jonathanscholtes/DataSage-Azure-AI-QnA-LangGraph-SQLDB/README.md

 - **Frontend:** Built with Streamlit to provide a simple and effective UI for users to enter queries and visualize results.

-- **Backend:** Powered by Python and LangGraph to parse queries, execute SQL commands, and generate responses using AI models.
+- **Backend:** Built with Python and LangGraph, the backend handles query parsing, SQL execution, and AI-driven response generation.
+This demo features a tightly integrated agent execution within the Streamlit application.
+For a more scalable and production-ready architecture, consider [Designing a Robust and Secure GenAI RAG Architecture with React, Python FastAPI, and Azure](https://github.com/jonathanscholtes/Azure-AI-RAG-Architecture-React-FastAPI-and-Cosmos-DB-Vector-Store)

 - **Database:** Utilizes Azure SQL DB for storing and retrieving structured data.

 - **AI Processing:** Azure AI Foundry processes and enhances the natural language interaction and response generation.

-- **Infrastructure Automation:** Python and Bicep scripts deploy and configure required Azure resources.
+- **Infrastructure Deployment:** Powershell and Bicep scripts deploy and configure required Azure resources.

 ## Requirements